rishav3101/Cpp-notes/README.md

 3. If you've added code that should be tested, add tests.
 4. If you've changed APIs, update the documentation.
 5. Issue that pull request
+6. Share the repo as much as possible

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.